nhanphan0411/viet-ocr/README.md

 ## 🕸 MODEL

 CRNN + CTC Loss is used to solve this challenge.
-The CRNN model comprised.
-The CNN blocks with skip connections (inspired by ResNet50) are used to extract the features from the input image.
-After that, the feature map will be passed through the LSTM layers.
+CNN blocks with skip connections (inspired by ResNet50) are used to extract the features from the input image.
+The extracted feature map will be then passed through the LSTM layers.

 <img src='https://i.imgur.com/CYjr2Kz.png'>